Tango on the Thames tangasms, with giros and counter-giros – and accidental ganchos

 Now, I should say here I’ve never had a gancho lesson in my life.
 I have absolutely no idea what the lead is.
 It’s still possible that it’s just an obvious decoration to a follower if I pause in that particular position.
 But it’s equally possible that what I’m doing is, coincidentally, the lead for a gancho.
 Update: It appears not, so the ‘obvious decoration’ theory seems to apply.

-But there were two great things about that.
+There were two great things about that.
 One is that I think I can now figure out how to actively lead a gancho from that position, giving me a ‘free’ extra figure.
 The second is that it’s evidence of how quickly new things can open up once you reach a certain point.

 It can sometimes feel like my progress in tango is painfully slow.
 I’m ten months in, and what I can actually do in a milonga is still– Well, perhaps with an experienced follower I can now say was still pretty limited.
 The giro is a game-changer.